Drupal-Contractors/drupal-contractors.github.io/_posts/2021-01-26-understanding-your-drupal-module-must-haves.md

 color_overlay: ''

 ---
-Imagine you're a DIYer, getting ready to remodel your house.
+Pretend you're a DIYer, getting ready to remodel your house.

-Imagine you're heading over to your favorite home center for supplies to construct your walls, run some electrical wiring, and pick up some kitchen cabinets.
+You head over to your favorite home center for supplies to construct your walls, run some electrical wiring, and pick up some kitchen cabinets.

-Imagine you walk in and instead of seeing all these items, you find pine trees that you need to cut on your own, and copper nuggets that you're expected to melt down and shape into wiring.
+Imagine: instead of seeing all these items once you walk in, you find pine trees that you need to cut on your own, and copper nuggets that you're expected to melt down and shape into wiring.

 Sounds pretty ridiculous, doesn’t it?